 Today in Maine, sustainable seafood delivery is but one option available for consumers to support maintaining healthy fish populations.
-However, you still may be wondering what is sustainable seafood before you order it?
+However, you may still wonder what sustainable seafood is before you order it.
 Or a source where to buy sustainable fish?
 And, better yet, what does sustainably sourced mean anyway?
 Sustainability and sustainable practices are important these days across all sectors of the economy.

-Sustainable seafood practices play a vital role in maintaining healthy fish populations by ensuring that species reproduce at a rate greater than the harvest.
+Sustainable seafood practices play a vital role in maintaining healthy fish populations by ensuring species reproduce faster than harvest.
 Sustainability is designed to prevent overfishing that depletes stocks from a particular region.
-In that regard, it protects species habitat that acts to further minimize the environmental impact on other ocean wildlife.
+In that regard, it protects species’ habitat and further minimizes the environmental impact on other ocean wildlife.
 For communities and regions, sustainable seafood practices provide economic and social stability derived from thriving commercial fishing industries.
 Consumers can support sustainable seafood by simply diversifying their choice of seafood each week.

-Sustainability then is an investment in the present and the future.
-As a concept, “sustainably sourced” relates to the integration of economically sound, yet socially, environmentally, and ethically responsible supply chain practices by companies and organizations.
-Supporting sustainable sourced seafood ensures products remain viable now and for future generations.
-But there are even more advantages in supporting sustainable practices.
+Sustainability, then, is an investment in the present and the future.
+As a concept, “sustainably sourced” relates to integrating economically sound yet socially, environmentally, and ethically responsible supply chain practices by companies and organizations.
+Supporting sustainably sourced seafood ensures products remain viable now and for future generations.
+But there are even more advantages to supporting sustainable practices.

 5 Important Individual Sustainability Practices

 1. A Healthy Diet